 Lastly, maintaining a positive online reputation builds trust and credibility, significantly influencing purchasing decisions.

-Keep in mind that, by default, Google includes social, video, and shopping traffic in this category.
+Keep in mind that, by default, search engines, Google in particular, include social, video, and shopping traffic in this category.
 If you need to create a new comparison, click on “Create New,” add the dimension and match type, and then hit “Save.”

 Now that you know how to add comparisons, the next step is to track your conversions, which are called “key events” in GA4.
-Key events are the actions that bring the most value for your business.
+These are the actions that bring the most value for your business.

 For example, if you run a law firm, you can keep an eye on consultation requests, client inquiries, or form submissions.
 On the other hand, if you’re a small, local business, focus on appointment bookings and online orders.

-To track such specific events, you first need to set up event tracking in Google Tag Manager (GTM).
+To track SEO success and measure these metrics, you first need to set up event tracking in Google Tag Manager (GTM).

 - Go to the admin panel in GA4